Wednesday, April 3, 2013

 Our Backwards City Council At It Again

-The Soho Saloon is suing the city of Tampa over a City Council vote to deny it a permit to pour mixed drinks along with beer and wine.
-City Council member Mary Mulhern moved for denial based on the saloon's request to the city to waive three rules: One requires 35 parking spaces, not the 16 the bar has.
+One requires 35 parking spaces, not the 16 the bar has.
 If this was the case in cities like New Orleans, Menphis or our own Ybor City then none of them would serve alcohol.
 What does she want a chain to come and pave half a city block for parking and take all the charm out of the area.
 Arn't they always telling us not to drink and drive?
 There are always plenty of cabs around and HART #4 comes right by this place.
 Another requires a city waiver when there are residences within 1,000 feet (the closest home is 33 feet away).
 The third requires a similar waiver when there are other stores, restaurants or bars selling alcohol within 1,000 feet (there are 17).
 The saloon is surrounded by bars, including MacDinton's Irish Pub across the street.
 Why is ok for them but not this place?

 more